Guide for Voting Assistance Officers

 Keep voting supplies on hand

-These documents and other voting handouts (such as the Election Dates poster) are available for download at
+These documents and other voting handouts (such as the Election Dates calendar) are available for download at

-Maintaining an adequate supply of voting materials is an essential function of every VAO.
+Maintaining an adequate supply of voting materials is an essential function of every VAO, even if you are using the FVAP Online Assistants.
 Voting materials include the FPCA and FWAB forms, motivational posters, voting banners, brochures, wallet cards, etc. To order materials, follow the instructions below.

 VAOs are responsible for ensuring that all absentee voting materials are made available to Service members.
 The Army's specific instructions are: